Your controller code here

-If you’d like to add diagnostic data to every error report, or adjust error reports conditionally, you can add callbacks which will be invoked each time a report will be sent:
+If you’d like to add diagnostic data to every event, or adjust events conditionally, you can add callbacks which will be invoked each time a report will be sent:

 class ApplicationController < ActionController::Base